ConnectBox/website_posts/what_is_connectbox/What is a ConnectBox.md

 # What is a ConnectBox?

 ![disassembled box](https://raw.githubusercontent.com/ConnectBox/website_posts/master/what_is_connectbox/cb.png "Disassembled ConnectBox")
-ConnectBox are self-contained, self-powered, WiFi based portable media distribution system.
+A ConnectBox is a self-contained, self-powered, WiFi based portable media distribution system.
 It allows users to create a full featured ‘digital library’ from which media (text, video, audio, applications) can be shared on mobile phones, tablets, laptops, desktops in an off-the-grid environment without depending on access to the internet or electricity.
 Any device with WiFi capability can wirelessly connect to a ConnectBox and access/download content with a simple web browser.
 ConnectBox will support over 16+ simultaneous 360p video streams/download sessions from different devices.

 ## **<span style="color:gray">Where would a ConnectBox be used?</span>**

 A ConnectBox acts as a local digital access point that isn’t capable of being restricted in traditional ways; allowing information to penetrate areas that would otherwise be unreachable.
-From educational, book study, language learning, audio programs, video content, text materials and applications can be delivered regardless of local internet connectivity or regional/national censorship.
+Educational materials, book study, language learning, audio programs, video content, text materials and applications can be delivered regardless of local internet connectivity or regional/national censorship.
 If you can provide power occasionally, a ConnectBox can provide the digital resources for learners.
-While internet access in many communities is unreliable or unaffordable, you can deliver important educational, healthcare and community resources without requiring users to incurring additional costs; they connect with the devices they already have.
+While internet access in many communities is unreliable or unaffordable, you can deliver important educational, healthcare and community resources without requiring users to incur additional costs; they connect with the devices they already have.

 ## **<span style="color:gray">What is it made of?</span>**